Our Board of Directors

 Director

-My name is Becki and I have lived in Gloucester all my life.
-I have a wonderfully supportive husband and two daughters who keep me extremely busy day to day.
-I am a registered social worker by background with a specialism in Mental health and currently work locally within health and social care commissioning.
-In my free time I like to spend it with my family and friends, train and compete in crossfit and watch rugby.
-Placing people and communities at the heart of decision making is of upmost importance to me.
-I will always aim to advocate for the voice of the person or community at the heart of the decision making because I have seen first-hand the positive changes that can be made when people are afforded choice and control around decisions that make a difference to their lives.
+Becki has lived in Gloucester all her life.
+She has a wonderfully supportive husband and two daughters who keep her extremely busy day to day.
+She is a registered social worker by background with a specialism in Mental health and currently work locally within health and social care commissioning.
+She likes to spend time with her family and friends, train and compete in CrossFit and watch rugby.
+Placing people and communities at the heart of decision making is of upmost importance to her.
+She will always aim to advocate for the voice of the person or community at the heart of the decision making because she has seen first-hand the positive changes that can be made when people are afforded choice and control around decisions that make a difference to their lives.

 Becki Barrow